yard

 Leaves with powdery white coating on plants such as garden phlox signal powdery mildew, which thrives in cramped, damp foliage.
 Good spacing and morning sun on the leaves are more effective than constant spraying.

-Chewed buds or missing blooms overnight often mean deer or rabbits, especially on tasty options like tulip clumps and hosta leaves.
-In those areas, lean more on tougher plants or the ideas in the guide on gardening around deer pressure.
+Chewed buds or missing blooms overnight often mean deer or rabbits, especially on tasty options like tulip clumps.
+In those areas, lean more on tougher plants or the ideas in the deer-resistant guide.
+Hosta leaves are usually another giveaway.

 Most flower problems start long before you ever blame insects or disease.